 Iliopsoas bursitis is inflammation of the bursa which sits under the Iliopsoas muscle at the front of the hip.
 It is sometimes also called Iliopectineal bursitis.
 Overuse and repetitive activities such as running can make this injury more likely to develop.
 The bursa reduces friction between tissues and bones so when this becomes inflamed, pain flares up in this area.

 Symptoms of Iliopsoas Bursitis

 Iliopsoas bursitis symptoms include pain at the front of the hip which may radiate down to the knee or even into the buttocks.
 There will be tenderness at the front of the hips and possibly in the front of the quadriceps muscles.
 A snapping sensation may be felt in the hip.
-In the morning's pain and stiffness could be felt which eases as the body gets warmed up.
+In the mornings, pain and stiffness could be felt which eases as the body gets warmed up.
 With Iliopsoas bursitis pain usually gets worse as activity increases.
 Pain on resisted hip flexion and passive hip extension (taking the leg backward).

 Causes of Iliopsoas bursitis